Skip to main content

 note

-If you do not want to benefit from the dependencies.json architecture, you can install local components by copying their files in the Components folder of your project.
+If you do not want to use the dependencies.json architecture, you can install local components by copying their files in the Components folder of your project.

 Customizing component paths